renatoramossilva/ta-be-pn/README.md

 `poetry run pytest`

+### Testing Across Python Versions

+To verify compatibility with different Python versions, the project is tested with Python 3.10, 3.11, and 3.12.
+We use `tox` to automate testing across these Python versions.

+`tox` or `poetry run tox`

 ## Tests Coverage

 The coverage report provides a detailed analysis of the codebase, indicating which parts of the code are covered by tests and which are not.
 This helps in identifying untested areas and improving the overall test coverage.
 To generate the coverage report, run the following command: